grafana/grafana-opentelemetry-dotnet/README.md

 The `UseGrafana` extension method on the `TracerProviderBuilder` or the `MetricProviderBuilder` can be used to set up the Grafana distribution.
-By default, telemetry data will be sent to a Grafana agent or an OTel collector that runs locally and listens to default OTLP ports.
+By default, telemetry data will be sent to Grafana Alloy or an OTel collector that runs locally and listens to default OTLP ports.

 ```csharp